disasteroftheuniverse/obs-warp-tunnel/Readme.md

 </pre>
 # OBS Warp Tunnel

-A simple wrapper for localtunnel that keeps it running OBS Blade so it can be used remotely.
+A simple wrapper for localtunnel that keeps it running.
+Intended to be with OBS Blade so OBS can be manipulated remotely.
+Local tunnel is unstable and likes to crash, this script maintains uptime, and keeps the subdomain, as losing a subdomain can be very inconvenient if it is lost while using OBS Blade in a remote location.
+Ideal for IRL streamers.
 Future versions will use electron for a simple user interface.

 ## Installation